About Kurt Dirks

 Dean, David Eccles School of Business

 A first-generation college student, Dirks earned BBA and MS degrees from Iowa State University, and a Ph.D. from the University of Minnesota.
 Based on this personal experience, Dirks has strong belief in the role public universities, like the University of Utah, play in providing a transformative education for those who seek opportunity.
+He is also committed to the school being an integral part of the Utah business community and in advancing the proud legacy of the school and its alumni.

 Prior to coming to the University of Utah, Dirks was the Bank of America Professor of Leadership at the Olin Business School at Washington University in St. Louis.
 Earlier in his career, he was on the faculty of the University of Illinois at Urbana-Champaign and at Simon Fraser University in Vancouver, Canada.